trustoverip/tswg-acdc-specification/spec/spec.md

 #### Type-is-schema

 Notable is the fact that no top-level type fields exist in an ACDC.
 This is because the [[ref: Schema]], `s`, field itself is the type field for the ACDC and its parts.
 ACDCs follow the design principle of separation of concerns between a data container's actual payload information and the type information of that container's payload.
 In this sense, type information is metadata, not data.
-The Schema dialect used by ACDCs is JSON Schema 2020-12 [[ref: JSch]] [[ref: JSch_202012]].
+The Schema dialect used by ACDCs is JSON Schema 2020-12 [[10]] [[11]].
 JSON Schema supports composable schema (subschema), conditional Schema (subschema), and regular expressions in the Schema.
-Composability enables a Validator to ask and answer complex questions about the type of even optional payload elements while maintaining isolation between payload information and type (structure) information about the payload [[ref: JSchCp]] [[ref: JSchRE]] [[ref: JSchId]] [[ref: JSchCx]].
+Composability enables a Validator to ask and answer complex questions about the type of even optional payload elements while maintaining isolation between payload information and type (structure) information about the payload [[39]] [[40]] [[41]] [[42]].
 A static but composed schema allows a verifiably immutable set of variants.
 Although the set is immutable, the variants enable graduated but secure disclosure.
 ACDC's use of JSON Schema must be in accordance with the ACDC defined profile as defined herein.
 The exceptions are defined below.

 #### Schema ID field label

 The usual field label for SAID fields in ACDCs is `d`.
 In the case of the [[ref: Schema]] section, however, the field label for the SAID of the Schema section is `$id`.
-This repurposes the Schema id field label, `$id` as defined by JSON Schema [[ref: JSchId]] [[ref: JSchCx]].
+This repurposes the Schema id field label, `$id` as defined by JSON Schema [[41]] [[42]].
 The top-level id, `$id`, field value in a JSON Schema provides a unique identifier of the Schema instance.
 In a non-ACDC schema, the value of the id, `$id`, field is expressed as a URI.
 This is called the Base URI of the schema.
 In an ACDC schema, however, the top-level id, `$id`, field value is repurposed.
 This field value must include the SAID of the schema.
 This ensures that the ACDC Schema is static and verifiable to their SAIDS.
 A verifiably static Schema satisfies one of the essential security properties of ACDCs as discussed below.
 There are several ACDC supported formats for the value of the top-level id, `$id`, field but all of the formats must include the SAID of the Schema (see below).
 Correspondingly, the value of the top-level schema, `s`, field must be the SAID included in the schema's top-level `$id` field.
 The detailed schema is either attached or cached and maybe discovered via its SAIDified, id, `$id`, field value.

 The digest algorithm employed for generating [[ref: Schema]] SAIDS shall have an approximate cryptographic strength of 128 bits.
-The [[ref: SAID]] MUST be generated in compliance with the ToIP SAID internet draft specification and MUST be encoded using CESR.
+The [[3]] MUST be generated in compliance with the ToIP SAID internet draft specification and MUST be encoded using CESR.
 The CESR encoding indicates the type of cryptographic digest used to generate the SAID.

-When an id, '$id', field appears in a subschema, it indicates a bundled subschema called a schema resource [[ref: JSchId]] [[ref: JSchCx]].
+When an id, '$id', field appears in a subschema, it indicates a bundled subschema called a schema resource [[41]] [[42]].
 The value of the id, '$id', field in any ACDC bundled subschema resource must include the SAID of that subschema using one of the formats described below.
 The subschema so bundled must be verifiable against its referenced and embedded SAID value.
 This ensures secure bundling.

 #### Static (immutable) schema